 - 3 cups quick cooking oats

-- Add honey, brown sugar, vanilla, butter and cinnamon to saucepan over medium high heat until melted.
+- Add butter, honey, brown sugar, vanilla and cinnamon to a saucepan over medium high heat until butter is melted.

 - Add oats and cook for 5 minutes, stirring to fully coat all the oats.